crosbymichael/slex/README.md

-   --host '--host option --host option' SSH host address --user, -u 'root'                    user to execute the command as --identity, -i 'id_rsa'              SSH identity to use for connecting to the host --help, -h                           show help --version, -v                        print the version
+   --host '--host option --host option' SSH host address --user, -u 'root'                    user to execute the command as --identity, -i 'id_rsa'              SSH identity to use for connecting to the host --agent, -A                          use ssh agent forwarding for authentication, rather than identity --help, -h                           show help --version, -v                        print the version
 ```